wbudic/LifeLog/Current Development Check List.md

 ### v.
 2.2 Encountered/Fixed

+* Bug 35, Migration and version updating SQL is wrong for PG database, it doesn't have rowid's.
 * Bug 34, DB fix in config, removes associated RTF documents, for some reason.
 * &#10004; Bug 33 Changing session timeout in config to an lib. background unparsable format cause unrecoverable system error.
   * i.e. Putting +1hr instead of +1h.